DIAGNijmegen/website-content/content/pages/projects/onco-nlp.md

+title: Radiology Reports NLP
-title: Natural language processing of radiology reports for lesion detection
+title_long: Natural language processing of radiology reports for lesion detection
-groups: ai-for-health, diag
-finished: false
-type: student
+finished: false (change to 'true' to move the project from Current projects to Finished Projects)
 picture: vacancies/NLP_lesion_detection.png
 template: project-single
+groups: ai-for-health, diag
+default_group: diag (the main group of this person, used for internal links.
+If not set, the first group from 'groups' is used.)
 people: Koen Dercksen, Max de Grauw, Bram van Ginneken
 description: Develop a method to automatically find statements in radiology reports on presence, size and type of lesions in CT scans.
+type: student

 ## Clinical Problem